heyome/Basic-AI-projects/README.md

 # Basic-AI-projects

-## This respo contains basic practices of AI algorithms for my DS4400 course at Northeastern University
+## This respo contains basic practices of AI algorithms for my DS4400 and DS4440 course at Northeastern University

 ## assignments: